MetaSys-LISBP/PhysioFit/docs/method.rst

 to help users compare different models and select the most appropriate one for their data.
 The AIC and AICc values can be found in the statistical output file or directly in the graphical user interface.
-The AIC is a statistical metrics that measures the explanatory power of a model with respect to a given set of data.
+Briefly, the AIC is a statistical metric that measures the explanatory power of a model with respect to a given set of data.
 The model with the lowest AIC value is thus considered the best model.